Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-where the first entry in the parenthesis indicates the representation of $SU(3)$, the second one that of $SU(2)$ and the subindex the weak hypercharge $Y$.
-All anomalies cancel for this representation; for example, it is easy to see that the contribution of the leptons to the anomaly is exactly canceled by the quarks (note that all the fermions in (\ref{SM}) are left-handed)
+where the first entry in the parenthesis indicates the representation of~$\mbox{SU}(3)$, the second one that of~$\mbox{SU}(2)$ and the subindex the weak hypercharge $Y$.
+It can be seen that all gauge anomalies cancel for these representations.
+In the case of three hypercharge generators, we see that the contribution of the leptons to the group theory factor~\eqref{eq:group_theory_factorStr} is exactly canceled by that of the quarks within a single family (notice that only left-handed fermions carry non-zero hypercharge)